ionic-team/ionic-docs/src/content/building/ios.md

 In this workflow, Xcode can automatically fix common compilation and signing issues that can occur.

-1. Develop the Ionic app and sync it to the native project.
+1. <strong>Develop the Ionic app and sync it to the native project.</strong>

     With each meaningful change, Ionic apps must be built into web assets before the change can appear on iOS simulators and devices.
 The web assets then must be copied into the native project.
 Luckily, this process is made easy with a single Ionic CLI command.